Promoting British Values

 We have an active Green Group in the school with representatives from each year group.
 This gives our children the opportunity to democratically make decisions on the school’s “green” agenda.

-We encourage volunteering in school.
-This includes taking on roles such as Peer Mentoring.
+We encourage pupils to volunteer in school.
+This includes taking on roles such as Play Leaders, Anti-Bullying Ambassadors, Head Boy and Head Girl, House Captains, Librarians and Music Maestros.

 Democracy is promoted through PSHE lessons and assemblies.